-The event will host 5 panellists: Laura Colini (URBACT), Michele Russo (Epta Prime), Edoardo Zanchini (Inequalities Diversity Forum), Simone Tulumello (ULisboa) e Laura Saija (Unict).
+The event will host 4 panellists: Michele Russo (Epta Prime), Edoardo Zanchini (Inequalities Diversity Forum), Simone Tulumello (ULisboa) e Laura Saija (Unict).
 Panel discussion will be moderated by Carlo Cellamare (“Sapienza” University of Rome) and Giulia Li Destri Nicosia (Unict).

 The event will be organized in two moments: presentations and discussion.
 In the first part, panellists will deliver their presentations (details below); in the second part, the two moderators will foster and facilitate the discussion among panellists, also gathering feedbacks and inputs from attendees.